AdobeDocs/journey-optimizer.en/help/using/sms/sms-configuration-sinch.md

     * **[!UICONTROL Double Opt-In Message]**: enter the custom response that is automatically sent in response to the double opt-in confirmation.

-    * **[!UICONTROL Inbound Number]**: add your unique inbound number.
-This allows you to use the same API credentials across different sandboxes, each with its own inbound number.
+    * **[!UICONTROL Inbound Number]**: add your unique inbound number or short code.
+This allows you to use the same API credentials across different sandboxes, each with its own inbound number or short code.

 1. Click **[!UICONTROL Submit]** when you finished the configuration of your API credentials.